Location: 6596 NYS Route 8

 Churches of the Adirondack Mission

-*Church of the Good Shephard, Chestertown, was organized in 1876 and built in 1880.
+*Church of the Good Shepherd, Chestertown, was organized in 1876 and built in 1880.

 *St. Paul’s, Brant Lake, began holding services in the mid-1880’s, led by The Rev. Alfred Taylor, priest in charge of Good Shephard, and the church was built in 1890.